-- "Industrial wastewater" means wastewater arising from mining, manufacturing, electricity generation, land-based transport, construction or any related activities (consistent with definition of disposal of industrial effluent in the Water Services Act); - "Industrial water use" means water which is used in mining, manufacturing, generating electricity, land-based transport, construction or any related purpose (follows definition in Water Services Act); - "Low Voltage (LV)" means 230 volts single phase / 400 volts three phase; - "Medium Voltage (MV)" means the set of voltage levels greater than 1kV up to and including 44kV; - "Meter" means a device that records the demand and / consumption of a specific service (water or electricity) and includes Credit and Prepayment meters; - "Mining Property" means a property used for mining operations as defined in the Mineral and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); - "Municipal Owned Property" refers to property that is registered in the name of the Municipality (INCLUDING PORTIONS OF REGISTERED ERVEN) and property vested by usage in the name of the Municipality whether it is used by the Municipality itself or made available to other entities without cost or in terms of a rental agreement.
-Municipal owned properties are used by the municipality in the execution of its Constitutional obligations, excluding properties used for trading services; - "Municipal Area" means the area in respect of which the municipality has executive and legislative authority as determined by the constitution and the National legislation and the area as demarcated by the Demarcation Act (Act 27 of 1998); - "Municipal Council" means a municipal council referred to in section 157 of the Constitution and for this policy includes a municipal local council and a municipal district council, as the case may be; - "NERSA" means the National Energy Regulator of South Africa; - "Other wastewater" means effluent discharged from a premise not defined as domestic, commercial or industrial; - "Other water use" means all water used not defined as domestic, industrial or commercial water use; - "Point of supply" means the point determined by the Service Provider at which the

-Service Provider supplies a specific service to any premises;
+- "Industrial wastewater" means wastewater arising from mining, manufacturing, electricity generation, land-based transport, construction or any related activities (consistent with definition of disposal of industrial effluent in the Water Services Act); - "Industrial water use" means water which is used in mining, manufacturing, generating electricity, land-based transport, construction or any related purpose (follows definition in Water Services Act); - "Low Voltage (LV)" means 230 volts single phase / 400 volts three phase; - "Medium Voltage (MV)" means the set of voltage levels greater than 1kV up to and including 44kV; - "Meter" means a device that records the demand and / consumption of a specific service (water or electricity) and includes Credit and Prepayment meters; - "Municipal Owned Property" refers to property that is registered in the name of the Municipality (INCLUDING PORTIONS OF REGISTERED ERVEN) and property vested by usage in the name of the Municipality whether it is used by the Municipality itself or made available to other entities without cost or in terms of a rental agreement.
+Municipal owned properties are used by the municipality in the execution of its Constitutional obligations, excluding properties used for trading services; - "Municipal Area" means the area in respect of which the municipality has executive and legislative authority as determined by the constitution and the National legislation and the area as demarcated by the Demarcation Act (Act 27 of 1998); - "Municipal Council" means a municipal council referred to in section 157 of the Constitution and for this policy includes a municipal local council and a municipal district council, as the case may be; - "NERSA" means the National Energy Regulator of South Africa; - "Other wastewater" means effluent discharged from a premise not defined as domestic, commercial or industrial; - "Other water use" means all water used not defined as domestic, industrial or commercial water use; - "Point of supply" means the point determined by the Service Provider at which the Service Provider supplies a specific service to any premises; - "Poor households" means those households in the municipal area that cannot afford to pay either the entire tariff charge for the municipal services, or part of it.
+It also means those households in the municipal area living in property with a municipal property valuation of less than the threshold as determined by Council from time to time and earn less than the monthly income as determined by Council from time to time;